MicrosoftDocs/fabric-docs/docs/admin/service-admin-portal-help-support.md

 ## Receive email notifications for service outages or incidents

-Mail-enabled security groups will receive email notifications if this tenant is impacted by a service outage or incident.
+Mail-enabled security groups receive email notifications if this tenant is impacted by a service outage or incident.
 Learn more about [Service interruption notifications](/power-bi/support/service-interruption-notifications).

 ## Users can try Microsoft Fabric paid features